chandrika56/blog/src/content/intro-to-docker.md

 In similar way, if we are building an application that has services like a database and framework etc, The libraries and dependencies(food) used by databases (cassandra, postgresql, mongodb etc) may not be compatible/suitable for frameworks (strapi, nodejs express etc).
 <br/>

-> Eg:MongoDb version 4.26 might not be compatible/suitable for NodeJs version 4.16.4
+> Eg: MongoDb version 4.26 might not be compatible/suitable for NodeJs version 4.16.4

 <br/>
 To make it easy to develop, run and maintain an application and to operate on all the platforms we came up docker.